11 jobs, 10 states and now one new goal for Macalester's KiJuan Ware: 'Make this thing go'

 The personal sacrifice in pursuing a career goal isn't always easy.
 Ware and his wife Michelle met in graduate school and decided that the best plan for them and their daughter Kalyx was to have a "home base" rather than uproot the entire family every few years.

-Michelle and Kalyx stayed in South Bend, Ind., which gave them stability while also allowing Michelle to pursue her doctorate degree and work as an academic advisor at Notre Dame.
+Michelle and Kalyx stayed in South Bend, Ind., which gave them stability while also allowing Michelle to pursue her doctoral degree and work as an academic adviser at Notre Dame.

 As Ware moved from school to school, he always had a home base, which he visited anytime the schedule gave him a few days off.